 In reality, nothing I have listed should be new in the Christian life; we should already be living in such a manner.
 Our lives as followers of Jesus Christ are to be markedly different from those around us.
 We mustn’t expect to be popular, or accepted by the culture.
 We are called to be faithful to Jesus, to follow His commands, and to live a life that promotes His cause.
 Will you stand for Jesus in the midst of this darkness?

 Josh has served as a Reformed Baptist pastor both in Australia and the UK.
-Currently, he is a missionary with the City Tabernacle Baptist Church in Brisbane.
+Currently, he is the Executive Director and Speaker for Answers in Genesis Australia & New Zealand.
 Josh is married to Louise, and has three children, Thomas, Elizabeth and Henry.